-- 1. Port (socket) number 1000 when using HTTPGET program. - 2.
-Port (socket) number 2000 when trying to access your serial device connected to the serial port of the iServer. - 3.
+- 1. Port (socket) number 1000 when using HTTPGET program. - Port (socket) number 2000 when trying to access your serial device connected to the serial port of the iServer. - 3.
 Port (socket) number 2002 when trying to access the iServer itself for reading or changing the settings.
 This can be done using Telnet application.

-Example: C:\>Telnet 128.100.101.254 2002
+Example: C:\>Telnet 192.168.1.200 2002

-PART 4 OPERATIONS
+PART 4

+OPERATIONS

 This iServer can be used and configured in several ways, depending on user's preference and network setup.
 It can be used in Telnet simulation mode where it emmulates serial communication operation over a network cable or directly from a Web browser, like Netscape or Internet Explorer.
+It can also be configured using NEWPORT's iCONNECT Configuration Software.

-If DHCP and DNS servers are used, the connection is very simple, you do not need to worry about IP address, MAC address, or network conflicts, all of these issues are resolved for you by your network DHCP and DNS server.
-All that is left for you to do, is to use a straight/normal network cable to connect the device to a hub and power it up.
-Then you can go to your computer that is connected over the same network and from the MS-DOS Prompt window type "ping eisxxxx" followed by the last four digits from the MAC address located on the side or back of the device.
+If DHCP and DNS servers are used, the connection is very simple, you do not need to worry about IP address, MAC address, or network conflicts, all of these issues are solved for you by your network DHCP and DNS server.
+All that is left for you to do, is to enable DHCP on the iServer (see Section 2.2) and use a straight network cable to connect the iServer to a hub and power it up.